VibeBlind/AetherGraph/README.md

+# AetherGraph
-AetherGraph is a visual annotation platform for mapping the inheritance of ideas.
+is a visual annotation platform for mapping the inheritance of ideas.
 It lets you connect texts, trace influence, and illuminate the invisible structures of meaning, not just with hyperlinks, but with intentional, annotated, liminal nodes.
 Think of it as your second library, where every margin note, every thread of thought, becomes part of a shared web of understanding.

-# How AetherGraph Is Different From a Simple Node Graph
+## How AetherGraph Is Different From a Simple Node Graph
 ### 1. Edges Are Treated as First-Class Citizens

 **In a standard graph:**
 - Nodes are objects (people, ideas, texts)
-- Edges are simple metadata (e.g., “influenced by”)
+- Edges are simple metadata (e.g. “influenced by”)

 **In AetherGraph:**
 - Edges are liminal nodes, they can: